We are continuing to meditate on Jesus’ words at the last Passover meal He ate with His disciples the night before His crucifixion:

 14When the hour came, Jesus and his apostles reclined at the table.
 15And he said to them, "I have eagerly desired to eat this Passover with you before I suffer.
 16For I tell you, I will not eat it again until it finds fulfillment in the kingdom of God."
 17After taking the cup, he gave thanks and said, "Take this and divide it among you.
 18For I tell you I will not drink again of the fruit of the vine until the kingdom of God comes."
 19And he took bread, gave thanks and broke it, and gave it to them, saying, "This is my body given for you; do this in remembrance of me."
 20In the same way, after the supper he took the cup, saying, "This cup is the new covenant in my blood, which is poured out for you” (Luke 22:14-20).

-Jesus said that He eagerly desired to eat this Passover with His friends and loved ones.
-Companionship is one of the greatest sources of strength when one is about to go through something painful.
-The Lord knew that He would be crucified within a few hours, and the disciples would all fall away due to the pressure of what would take place.
+Jesus said He eagerly desired to eat this Passover with His friends and loved ones.
+Companionship is one of the most significant sources of strength when one is about to go through something painful.
+The Lord knew that He would be crucified within a few hours, and the disciples would all fall away due to the pressure of what would occur.
 This evening meal would be an opportunity to teach the disciples some of the things close to His heart that they needed to understand.
-A small group is a church in microcosm.
+A small group is a church in a microcosm.
 Never underestimate the power of being in a relationship with others when hard times come.
 We need one another.
 God never designed us to live apart from friends and family.
 He said, “It is not good for the man to be alone” (Genesis 2:18).
 It is part of our DNA to have others around us and to share our burdens and trials.

 When Jesus broke the bread, He told them that His body was given to them.
 He did not say that it was broken for them because the bones of the Passover lamb were not to be broken (Exodus 12:46; Psalm 34:20).
 The other two crucified with Christ had their bones broken to hasten death before evening, but the Roman soldiers did not break the bones of Jesus.
 The Lord spoke of His blood being the blood of the New Covenant that delivers us from servitude to Satan and the curse of sin and the world system.
 Solemn covenants were sealed by blood.
 The New Covenant would not be ratified or sealed by the blood of a substitute animal but by the shedding of the blood of God made flesh.